Immigrated urn models - asymptotic properties and applications: The immigrated urn model

 \section{The immigrated urn model}

-Suppose subjects arrive sequentially to be randomized to one of $K$ treatments and respond immediately.
+2.1. {\em The basic IMU framework.} In a clinical trial, suppose that subjects arrive sequentially to be randomized to one the $K$ available treatments, and responses are obtained immediately after treatment.
 An IMU model is defined as follows.
 Consider an urn that contains balls of $K+1$ types.
 Balls of types $1,\ldots, K$ represent treatments, and balls of type $0$ are the immigration balls.
+The urn allows negative and fractional number of balls.